lmondada/dphil-thesis/content/05_parallel/04_factor.md

 <!-- prettier-ignore -->
 {{% /proposition %}}

-Noe that this is a very rough lower bound on the size of $T$.
+Note that this is a very rough lower bound on the size of $T$.
 The subtree $T'$ does not contain any rewrites that span more than one partition subgraph; and even within $T'$, there are reachable graphs that are not accounted for, such as graphs obtained by applying a sequence of $\delta \leqslant \Delta$ overlapping